 Mariah Rankine-Landers, EdM

-Mariah (she/ her) stepped out of the classroom in 2011 to step into teacher leadership at Alameda County Office of Education as former Director of the Integrated Learning Specialist Program and Director of School Transformation Through the Arts.
+Mariah (she/ her) is most proud of her 12 years as a kindergarten and first grade teacher.
+She stepped out of the classroom in 2011 to lead for teacher leadership and school transformation at Alameda County Office of Education, a role she was asked to lead due to her outstanding methodology and equity outcomes in her classroom leading through the arts.
 Mariah is sought out for her ability to design responsive curriculum centered in creative inquiry.
-She’s a coach to educators at large to interrupt master narratives in favor of a systems whose outcomes are justice.
+She’s a coach to school leaders, classroom teachers, and educators at large to interrupt master narratives in favor of systems whose outcomes are justice.